 The Princeton Writes Prize, which was first awarded in 2015, is designed to encourage and recognize outstanding writing on the part of University staff.
-Administered by Princeton Writes in collaboration with the Office of Alumni Affairs and the Council of the Humanities, this initiative draws inspiration from the late William Zinsser of the Class of 1944, whose guide for writers of nonfiction, On Writing Well, has influenced generations of wordsmiths.
+Administered by Princeton Writes in collaboration with the Office of Alumni Affairs and the Humanities Council, this initiative draws inspiration from the late William Zinsser of the Class of 1944, whose guide for writers of nonfiction, On Writing Well, has influenced generations of wordsmiths.

 The Princeton Writes Prize and up to three honorable mentions will be awarded on the basis of an essay contest whose topic and winners are determined by a selection committee composed of experienced writers from across the University.
-The members of this committee are John Weeren, Director of Princeton Writes; Kathy Taylor, Director of Special Projects in the Office of Alumni Affairs; Kathy Crown, Executive Director of the Council of the Humanities; Jill Dolan, Annan Professor in English and Dean of the College; Jamie Saxon, Arts and Humanities Writer in the Office of Communications; Adrianne DaPonte, Special Assistant to the President for Communications and Research in the Office of the President; and Bryant Blount, Assistant Dean in the Office of the Dean of Undergraduate Students and 2015-2016 winner of the Princeton Writes Prize.
+The members of this committee are John Weeren, Director of Princeton Writes; Kathy Crown, Executive Director of the Humanities Council; Jamie Saxon, Arts and Humanities Writer in the Office of Communications; Adrianne DaPonte, Associate Director for Fundraising Initiatives in University Advancement; Bryant Blount, Assistant Dean of Undergraduate Students and Manager of Strategic Communications; Bob Bostock, Special Assistant for Communications and Research in the Office of the President; Leda Kopach, Associate Director for Communications in the Office of Alumni Affairs; Tom Dunne, Deputy Dean of Undergraduate Students; and Kira O’Brien, Program Coordinator in the Pace Center for Civic Engagement.

 The contest is open to all regular members of the University’s academic professional, administrative, and support staffs.
 Unfortunately, we do not accept submissions from faculty and students or staff at affiliated institutions.

 Essays will be evaluated on how clearly, creatively, and compellingly they address the designated topic.
-In other words, essays should be written in a lucid manner, with well-defined points and smooth transitions; they should exhibit imagination in their choice of focus and use of language; and they should not only inform but also move their readers in some way.
+Favorable consideration will be given to submissions that are written in a lucid manner, with well-defined points and smooth transitions; that exhibit imagination in their choice of focus and use of language; and that not only inform but also move their readers in some way.
 A secondary emphasis will be placed on grammatical correctness.
 While creative nonfiction is welcome, purely fictional narratives fall outside the scope of this contest.
 The selection committee will judge each essay on its merits, without any identifying information as to its author.

 We encourage you to read the work of previous honorees, which can be accessed below.

 The winner of the Princeton Writes Prize will receive $1,000 in the form of a single, taxable lump sum payment, as well as a certificate of accomplishment and a copy of On Writing Well by the late William Zinsser ’44.
 Honorable mention recipients will also receive a certificate and a copy of On Writing Well.
-A reception in honor of the awardees and all contestants will be held in the spring, and the winning essays will be printed in book form and posted online for others to enjoy.
+A reception in honor of the awardees and all contestants will be held in the spring, and the winning essays will be printed in booklet form and posted, along with a professionally recorded audio file, on this website for others to enjoy.